-(5) This option was granted on July 29, 2020 and vests over a four-year period, with 25% vesting on July 20, 2021 and the remainder vesting in quarterly installments thereafter.
+(2) This option vests over a four-year period, with 25% vesting on the first anniversary of the grant date and the remainder vesting in quarterly installments thereafter, subject to continued service.
 Upon a Sale Event, a termination by the Company without Cause or a resignation for Good Reason, such option shall accelerate and vest in full.

-(6) These RSUs vest over a four-year period, with 25% vesting on July 20, 2021 and the remainder vesting in quarterly installments thereafter.
+(3) These RSUs vest over a four-year period, with 25% vesting on the first anniversary of the grant date and the remainder vesting in quarterly installments thereafter, subject to continued service.
 Upon a Sale Event, a termination by the Company without Cause or a resignation for Good Reason, such RSUs shall accelerate and vest in full.